An electrical fuse is the simplest current interrupting device for protection against excessive current.

 The rewirable Electrical fuse

-The rewirable electrical fuse sometimes called semi-enclosed fuse is a simple and comparatively cheap system of over-current protective device.
+The rewirable electrical fuse sometimes called a semi-enclosed fuse is a simple and comparatively cheap system of over-current protective devices.
 The fuse element consists of a short length of fuse wire of diameter depending upon the current rating of the circuit the fuse is protecting.

-The wire is threaded through a small hole in the porcelain or ceramic fuse carrier (bridge) and secured to the contacts (terminals) by means of screws.
+The wire is threaded through a small hole in the porcelain or ceramic fuse carrier (bridge) and secured to the contacts (terminals) using screws.
 It also has a separate holder called the fuse base which holds the fuse carrier.

 Applications of rewirable fuse

-Commonly used in domestic installations and some circuits where very low fault current are to be handled.
+Commonly used in domestic installations and some circuits where very low fault currents are to be handled.

 - They are relatively cheap